UMEP-dev/UMEP-Docs/docs/source/processor/Wind model URock.rst

    Setting for a first try with the URock model.
 Click on image for enlargement.

-There is also a meteorological file present in the test dataset that can be used to run the model for a whole day.

 * Remarks
-      -  This plugin is computationally intensive i.e. large grids will take a lot of time and very large grids (more than 30'000'000) will not be possible to use.
+      -  This plugin is computationally intensive i.e. large grids will take a lot of time and very large grids (more than 30'000'000 3D grid cells) will not be possible to use.
       -  URock consider building roofs as flat, thus do not trust wind speed near roofs if your building roof is normally not flat.

 * References